Moolanomy

 • Securing a comfortable retirement

 How are we going to secure a comfortable retirement?
-By definition, retirement means we have enough income to cover our living expenses so we don’t have to work.
-Therefore:
+By definition, retirement means we have enough income to cover our living expenses so we don’t have to work, therefore:

 Take it a step further…

-• Build alternative income streams
+• Build passive income

-• Invest money in the stock market
+• Invest in the stock market

 • Invest in side businesses